Conforming vs. nonconforming loans: What’s the difference?

 Key terms

-A conforming loan is a type of mortgage that complies with the financial boundaries laid out by the Federal Housing Finance Agency (FHFA) and adheres to Freddie Mac and Fannie Mae’s funding guidelines.
+- A conforming loan is a type of mortgage that complies with the financial and funding boundaries laid out by the Federal Housing Finance Agency (FHFA).
+As a result, it is eligible to be resold to the government-sponsored enterprises (GSEs) Freddie Mac and Fannie Mae.

-A nonconforming loan does not comply with the parameters established by the FHFA.
-As such, these loans cannot be sold to government-sponsored enterprises (GSEs), like Fannie Mae and Freddie Mac.
+- A nonconforming loan does not comply with the parameters established by the FHFA.
+So, it cannot be sold to Fannie Mae and Freddie Mac.

 Conforming loans and nonconforming loans, two varieties of mortgages, differ in many aspects, including:

-• Loan limits: Conforming loans abide by the annual loan size limits dictated by the FHFA, and they comply with the underwriting standards of the Dodd-Frank Act and the Consumer Finance Protection Bureau.
-This compliance allows them to be sold to government-backed enterprises, like Fannie Mae and Freddie Mac.
-Meanwhile, nonconforming loans fail to comply with these size caps and regulations.
+- Loan limits: Conforming loans abide by the loan size limits dictated by the FHFA each year, and they comply with the underwriting standards of the Dodd-Frank Act and the Consumer Finance Protection Bureau.
+This compliance allows lenders to sell them to Fannie Mae and Freddie Mac, which buy or back most of the mortgages in the U.S. Meanwhile, nonconforming loans fail to comply with these size caps and regulations.

 Keep in mind: Though the terms are used interchangeably sometimes, a conforming loan is not exactly the same as a conventional loan.
-Conventional loans refer to any mortgage available through and backed by a private-sector lender (not the government).
+Conventional loans refer to any mortgage available through and backed by a private-sector lender (as opposed to a government agency).
 While all conforming loans are conventional loans, not all conventional loans are conforming loans.

 What is a conforming loan?